Your Guide To Rhodes Island, Greece

 Photo Credit: Helena Hotel

 Helena Hotel is in Rhodes Town, only 5 minutes from the beach.
-Guest rooms offer accommodation with free WiFi and air conditioning and a swimming pool with a sun terrace.
+Its guest rooms offer free WiFi and air conditioning.
+The hotel also has a swimming pool with a sun terrace.
 The rooms are tastefully decorated and overlook the pool and the surrounding area.

 Mid-Range Places To Stay In Rhodes